 Databricks pools reduce cluster start and auto-scaling times by maintaining a set of idle, ready-to-use instances.
 When a cluster attached to a pool needs an instance, it first attempts to allocate one of the pool’s idle instances.
 If the pool has no idle instances, the pool expands by allocating a new instance from the instance provider in order to accommodate the cluster’s request.
 When a cluster releases an instance, it returns to the pool and is free for another cluster to use.
 Only clusters attached to a pool can use that pool’s idle instances.

 Databricks does not charge DBUs while instances are idle in the pool.
 Instance provider billing does apply; see pricing.

-You can create and manage pools using the UI and by invoking the API.
-This section focuses on performing pool tasks using the UI.
-For information on the API, see the Instance Pools API.
+You can manage pools using the UI, the CLI, and by invoking the Pools API.
+This section describes how to work with pools using the UI.
+For the other methods, see Instance Pools CLI and Instance Pools API.

 In this section: